EnsembleUI/ensemble_docs/pages/actions/navigate-back.md

             label: Go Back
             onTap:
               navigateBack:
-                payload:
+                data:
-                  message: This is the payload
+                  message: This is example of data passed when navigating back.

 ```
 ### Explanation